slanglab/phrasemachine/README.md

 For more details, see our paper: [Bag of What?](http://brenocon.com/handler2016phrases.pdf), or [this slidedeck](http://brenocon.com/oconnor_textasdata2016.pdf).
 By default, this package uses the (FilterFSA, k=8, SimpleNP) method from the paper.

+The software only supports English texts.

 #### Installation

-We have implementations for both R and Python.
+We have implementations in both R and Python.

 For Python, install with: